 Committed to both social and environmental responsibility, the farm founded the Ipanema Institute in 2000 to develop social projects for the workers and their communities.
-The projects focus on everything from education and volunteer work, to occupational health and safety, and ecosystem conservation.
+The projects focus on initiatives related to education, occupational health and safety and ecosystem conservation.
 Ipanema Agricola sees Fair Trade certification as a natural path towards increased investment in their workers, their families, and the land.

 The Fair Trade premium will be an investment in my family. ”

 The workers committee of Ipanema Agricola directed a portion of their Fair Trade premium to provide access to computer courses for farm workers in the towns of Conceição do Rio Verde and Cambuquira in Minas Gerais.
 Students ranging in ages 30 to 60 gained valuable skills becoming computer literate.